NianWang-HJJGCDX/PBD/README.md

 │   ...
 ...
 ```
-License：MIT.
+License：MIT

-For commercial use, please contact at the email for permission: nianwang04@outlook.com
+For any questions, please do not hesitate to contact me at nianwang04@outlook.com